Republic of Uhtua

-The Republic of Uhtua (or the Republic of East Karelia) was an unrecognized state, with the focus of a state led by Finns.
-It existed from 1919 to 1920, created out of five Volosts in the Kemsky Uyezd of the Arkhangelsk Governorate, now in the Republic of Karelia.
-The capital of the republic was the village of Uhtua (now Kalevala).
+The Republic of Uhtua, also Provisional Government of Karelia, officially called the Republic of East Karelia was an unrecognized state that existed from 1919 to 1920, formed out of five volosts in the Kemsky Uyezd of the Arkhangelsk Governorate.

 Prelude

 Discussions about Karelia becoming its own state emerged in 1906, when on 3 August, the Union of White Karelians was created in Tampere, Grand Duchy of Finland.
 In 1911, the Union was banned, but it was later revived in 1922 as the Academic Karelia Society, to take a direct part in the creation of the Republic of Uhtua.

-After the Bolsheviks came to power, most of the peasants of Karelia fell under the definition of a kulak and were subject to loss of grain and cattle.
+After the Bolsheviks came to power, most Karelian peasants were declared kulaks and were subject to loss of grain and cattle.
 This, as well as finding Karelians in combat zones during the civil wars in Russia and Finland, and foreign military intervention in northern Russia persuaded the population to all following events.

 Two years before the state was created, the Heimosodat began.
-They were a series of expeditions to capture the Finnic lands that were under Soviet rule, to create a bigger Finland.
+They were a series of expeditions with the final goal of annexing the Baltic Finnic peoples territories into the Finnish State.
 During the Aunus and Viena expeditions, short-lived bases, or governments, existed in Olonets Karelia and White Karelia.

 Finnish intervention

-The Republic was created during the Finnish Civil War, after White Guard units, which occupied the area in late March of 1918, placed the villages of Vuokkiniemi and Uhtua under direct order from Carl Wilhelm Malm.
+The Republic was created during the Finnish Civil War, after White Guard units, which occupied the area in late March 1918, placed the villages of Vuokkiniemi and Uhtua under direct order from Carl Wilhelm Malm.
 In the villages and the surrounding counties, a local government was organized under the leadership of patriotic supporters for the independence of Karelia from the RSFSR - The Committee of Uhtua (Uhtuan toimikunta), which was led by Tuisku.
 We also know the name of another member of the Toimikunta - Paavo Ahava.

 History

-Finally, the state took shape on 21 July 1919, together with the establishment of the Provisional Government of White Karelia, headed by S. Tikhonov.
+The state took shape on 21 July 1919, together with the establishment of the Provisional Government of White Karelia, headed by S. Tikhonov.
 The center of the village territorial entity was Uhtua.
 Initially, the state was chosen to be a part of Finland, and on 14 November 1919, Tikhonov appointed a request to the Government of Finland.
 Later, however, the state was established as an independent state in alliance with Finland.
+Most of the locals were largely uninterested in the matter of becoming an independent state, but rather were seeking Finnish protection from the crossfire of Bolsheviks, Allies and the White Army.

 On 21 March 1920, the Government convened a congress of representatives of 11 northern counties of concern to the Provisional Government of White Karelia.
 The congress was attended by 116 delegates.

 On the first day of the Congress, the issue of state symbols was addressed.